Big Line Bundles over Arithmetic Varieties: Introduction

 \subsection{Structure of this Paper}

 The structure of this paper is as follows.
-In Section 1 we define two notions of bigness, state the main theorem (Theorem \ref{main}), and explore several basic properties of arithmetic bigness.
+In Section 2 we state and prove the main theorem (Theorem \ref{main}), and explore several basic properties of arithmetic bigness.

-Sections 2-4 give a proof of the main theorem.
-The outline of the proof is clear in Section 4.
-Some preliminary results on arithmetic volumes (resp. analytic estimate) are proved in Section 2 (resp.
-Section 3).
+Sections 2.3-2.5 give a proof of the main theorem.
+The outline of the proof is clear in Section 2.5.
+Some preliminary results on arithmetic volumes (resp. analytic estimate) are proved in Section 2.3 (resp.
+Section 2.4).
+We also reduce the problem to certain good case in Section \ref{reduction}.

-Section 5 gives a detailed treatment of the equidistribution theory of small points, which reveals the importance of Theorem \ref{main}.
-The readers that are more interested in algebraic dynamics may assume Theorem \ref{main} and jump directly to Section 5.
-At the end of Section 5, we summarize all related equidistribution theorems and conjectures to end this paper.
+Section 3 gives a detailed treatment of the equidistribution theory, which reveals the importance of Theorem \ref{main}.
+The readers that are more interested in algebraic dynamics may assume Theorem \ref{main} and jump directly to Section 3.